ECE 515 601 Digital Communications

 An undergraduate probability course is required.

-A graduate probability and stochastic processes course (ECE 514 or equivalent) and background in linear algebra and signal processing are helpful but not required.
+A graduate probability and stochastic processes course (ECE 514 or equivalent) and background in Linear Algebra (MA 305/405 or equivalent) and signal processing are helpful but not required.

 Matlab background is preferred.